 A defect in the specialty coffee industry can be any of the following:

-So while specialty coffees are assessed for mold, all the defects on this picture below, and flavor, Bulletproof coffee is apparently tested only for mycotoxins.
+In short, specialty coffees are assessed for consistency, flavor, defects and mold.
+Bulletproof coffees is only tested for mold.

 At specialty roasters throughout the US you'll find information like: